-A celebration of the Pyramid’s will to bring us all together in this one moment, dispersed coals being warmed in the furnace of Visoko.
+A celebration of the Pyramid’s will to bring us together on this apex before being dispersed like coals being warmed in the furnace of Visoko’s history.

-The building blocks of the Pyramid of the Moon (below), which is situated on the opposite side of the valley to the Sun.
+The building blocks of the Pyramid of the Moon (below), which is situated on the other side of the valley.

-The artifacts tell a compelling story.
-Below a small collection of stone and ceramics, pre-dating documented culture rescued from The Temple of Mother Earth where shallower layers tell tales of Greek influence built upon a neolithic settlement.
+Assembled artifacts tell a compelling story.
+Below a small collection of stone and ceramics, pre-dating documented culture rescued from The Temple of Earth where shallower layers tell tales of Greek influence, they built upon the Neolithic age.

-A series of six palm sized ceramic pyramids were discovered in 2008 by students from the University of Kiel (Germany).
-They shared striking similarities with scaled-down models discovered in Egypt.
-They have since been confiscated from the dig foundation by the acheological team from the National Museum of Bosnia and Herzegovina.
+A series of six palm-sized ceramic pyramids were discovered in 2008 by students from the University of Kiel (Germany).
+They share similarities with scaled-down models found in Egypt and have since been confiscated from the foundation by the archaeological team from the National Museum of Bosnia & Herzegovina.

-A dynamic sculpture found in the Pyramid of the Dragon; combining two stone materials.
+Below’s a sculpture found in the Pyramid of the Dragon.
 Superficially it appears to have a free-form but commands attention in its presence.
-With no pottery function this appears to be purely sculpture and nods to artistic expression.
-It is without glaze, colour, or metallic finishes but this does not necessarily mean that a layer of luster has not been lost in time.
+With no pottery function, this seems to be purely sculpture and nods to artistic expression.
+Without glaze, colour, or metallic finishes, but this does not mean that a layer of luster has not been lost in time.
 I can only speculate to the object’s use.
-Decorative, ritualistic or another function lost in time; it may even have an important message imbedded but yet to be deciphered
+Decorative, ritualistic or another function lost in time.

-Stone panel found on the access plateau of the Pyramid of the Sun. even in the weak image below it is possible to make out a replication of Visoko’s pyramid layout carved in the stone.
+A stone panel found on the access plateau of the Pyramid of the Sun is a carved map of Visoko’s pyramid layout.

-Further adding to the accumulating evidence from researchers across the world that there was a global high civilisation that was, for all intents and purposes, wiped out approximately 12,500 years ago.
+Contributing to the evidence that there was a global civilisation wiped out 12,500 years ago.

-Above, Larry Bird dedicated time to dowsing the stone panel and inscribed its code on paper placed on top of it.
+Above, Larry Bird dedicated time to dowsing the stone panel and inscribed its code on paper placed atop of it.

 In a town of approximately 20,000 there is a disproportional presence of supranational and mercenary services.
-Puma helicopters, as pictured, fly regular rounds across the valley each day; monitoring and waiting.
+Puma helicopters fly regular rounds across the valley each day; monitoring and waiting.

 On this specific site emanates a strong spiralling energy vortex – again Tesla coil characteristics.

-It makes one ponder why there have recently been such atrocities in Bosnia.
-Motivated by a war on Terra?
-To let the poison of death and fear seep into the Earth’s ley line nervous system? (wait for the publication of “The Transition” for more)
+It makes one ponder why there have been such atrocities in Bosnia – motivated by a war on Terra?
+To let the poison of deadly fear seep into the Earth’s ley line nervous system? (wait for the publication of “The Transition” for more)

-As I ventured toward the centre of the Ginje hill I could feel the intersection of energy sources being pulled in from every corner of the valley.
-It was two days later that I learned that at every 9.4 degrees from the centre-point of Ginje lies a major monument and that the longest tunnel detected by ground penetrating radar runs from the Sun Pyramid (pictured twice above) to this very hill, which is a known ancient burial site.
+As I ventured toward the centre of the Ginje hill, I could feel the intersection of energy sources being pulled in from every corner of the valley.
+Only two days later I learnt that at every 9 degrees from the center-point of Ginje lies a significant monument and that the longest tunnel detected by ground penetrating radar runs from the Sun Pyramid (pictured ^^) to this hill, an ancient burial mound.
+A mound big enough to bury giants.

-So the significance of this modest looking hill was quickly coming into sharp personal focus.
+So the significance of this modest-looking hill was quickly coming into focus.
 If its sacred might could be harnessed, it could also be abused.
 It was about now that I began to see sporadic white balls of light rush across the landscape surrounding the hill.
-At first only one every half a minute of so.
-The balls would leave a following trail, etching the scenery.
-The best way I could describe it is by drawing a parallel with the Raiders of the Lost Ark scene when the Ark of the Covenant is lifted and pallid spirits emerge.
+At first, only one every thirty seconds or so.
+The balls would leave a trail etched on the scenery.
+The best way I could describe it is by drawing a parallel with the Raiders of the Lost Ark scene when the Ark of the Covenant is lifted, and pallid spirits emerge.

-It is time to remember who we are as a human race, who we really are.
-Not defined by our sub-economic roles.
+These years mark a time to remember who we are – who we are.
 Our ancestors cry at our serfdom.
 They cry at our isolation from that which we are akin – each other.
-Time to recognise the sanctity of all life.
-That which co-habits the Earth, the Universe and the multi-dimensions beyond what we can decipher while dressed in the handsomely crafted physical suits our spirits walk around in.
+It’s time to recognise the sanctity of life.

-There is an unceasing intent to indoctrinate, for contemporary men and women to passively accept the grossest misallocation of capital in human history as an armada gathers off the shores of Persia – precipitating what has the hallmarks of the biggest overt terrestrial war ever.
-Let us choose to create positive modern novelty, let it originate from the depth of our common ancestry.
+There is an unceasing intent to for us to passively accept the grossest misallocations of capital while an armada gathers off the shores of Persia – precipitating what has the hallmarks of the biggest overt terrestrial war ever.
+Let us choose to create positive modern novelty; let it originate from the depth of our common ancestry.

-There is still so much for us to rediscover and reconnect to.
-Here’s to this generation of young voyagers, quickly assembling the evidence and knowledge of good human potentiality, beautiful and meaningful research.
-It is the time to shift conceptuality to this reality.
-To reunite thinking and experience, determinism and intuition.
+There’s much for us to rediscover and reconnect.
+Here’s to a generation of young voyagers, who are assembling the knowledge of good potentiality – that which is beautiful and meaningful.
+It is nearly time to shift from conceptuality to reality, to reunite thinking and experience, determinism and intuition.